OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/03-Testing_for_Weak_Lock_Out_Mechanism.md

 2. Attempt to submit request without solving CAPTCHA.
 3. Attempt to submit request with intentional CAPTCHA challenge failure.
 4. Attempt to submit request without solving CAPTCHA using testing proxy (request submitted directly server-side).
+5. Attempt to fuzz CAPTCHA input field or request parameter (if present) with injection payloads.

 Repeat this process to every possible functionality that could require a lockout mechanism.